husky-misc/code-challenge/README.md

 > *Feel free to model these relations as you want, here is the step where we will test your Object-Oriented Programming skills including SOLID, Design, Clean Code amd Unit tests.*

-> *Advise: Models Objects are not only a representation of the database table, you can have objects at /models dir that are not ActiveRecord Objects (Concerns, UseCases, Services, etc)*.
+> *Advise: Models and Entity Objects are not only a representation of the database table, you can have objects that are not ActiveRecord / ORM classes (Concerns, UseCases, Services, etc)*.

 ## Business Rules and Unit Tests